What do you like to do online?

 What could they find out?

 If you post stuff online, think about how much people could find out about you from it.
 Have you posted about your favourite music or sports?
-Have you posted anything embarrassing you wouldn’t want your parents or a teacher to see?
 Remember, people do lie online and the more information they have about you the easier it is for them to try to trick you.

 If you’re chatting to someone, don’t tell them anything which could help them find you in the real world – things like your full name, school, email address or even photos.
 Remember, even if you’ve been chatting for ages you still can’t be sure that they aren’t up to no good.

-It can be really unsafe to chat on webcam with people you meet online.
-If you do anything embarrassing - things you wouldn’t want your friends or family to see - it’s really easy for them to record it.
-Some people online will threaten to share an embarrassing video or picture with other people if you don’t do what they say.
+It can be unsafe to video chat with people you meet online.
+Some people online will threaten to share a private video or picture with other people if you don’t do what they say.
 If anyone threatens you in this way they are breaking the law and you should report them to CEOP.
 Whatever has happened, you won’t be in trouble!

 People do lie online so it’s always risky to meet up face to face with someone you’ve met online.
 If you do meet up with someone, make sure you do it in a busy public place and take an adult you trust with you.
 If you take a friend you could put them at risk as well.
 Tell the person you're meeting you want to meet in a public place and that you're bringing an adult with you.
 Anyone who genuinely wants to be friends should understand that you want to make sure you are safe.